kd0010/lol-constants/README.md

-# Why the `lol` object?
+# `lol` object vs. shorthand functions
-In part, it is meant to be an introductory entry point object for the library.
+In part, `lol` is meant to be an introductory entry point object for the library.
 You can explore all the different amenities this library provides without a hassle of looking for them outside of your code editor.
 When you have discovered a certain method, such as `lol.region.get`, you may start using its shorthand function, in this case `getRegion`.
 Additionally, you may look into the [examples file](./examples/examples-with-lol.ts) for all equivalents laid out.

 **Anything that you may find in the `lol` object can also be imported as a standalone constant, enum, or function.**